chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/user-flow-testing.md

 Component level testing is done by self-contained tools which can mount, render and test components.
 With E2E tests, _you're responsible_ for spinning up the application.
 For which, you have two options:

 1.  **Maintain a full test environment**: this includes front-end, back-end, services, and seeded test data.
 For example, the O'Reilly team uses Docker to spin up their entire app infrastructure and run E2E tests.
-2.  **Maintain a front-end only test environment** paired with a mock back-end**.** For example, Twilio tests flows by using Cypress to stub out network requests.
+2.  **Maintain a front-end only test environment** paired with a mock back-end.
+For example, Twilio tests flows by using Cypress to stub out network requests.

 Either way, the complexity ramps up with the scale of your system.
 The larger the system the more cumbersome it is to replicate the setup on a continuous integration server and then connect to a cloud browser to run the tests.